AntonKastsiuchyk/ThesisBot/README.md

-# The console project,
-which simulates the work of chat - bot (delivery of food).
+# The console project,which simulates the work of chat - bot (delivery of food).